-Sophisticated yet relaxed, Bar 1 offers a plush lounge and bar for certain connoisseurs.
-The cognac and cigar bar is small but aptly suited to your needs, with a extensive variety of cognac for you to try out.
+Sophisticated yet relaxed, Bar 1 is a plush lounge and bar for cognac and cigar enthusiasts.
+The bar is small and cozy, with an extensive variety of cognac to try out.
 There’s also a range of fine whiskeys for you to choose from.

 The area around Bislett, Norway’s most famous stadium, is more popular among the wealthy, mainly for its strategic location, about 2 km from Old Town district of St. Hans Haugen.
 There are many popular bars here, which get crowded when the stadium houses sporting events.
 After the game, relax in the St. Hanshaugen Park.
 Not far from the stadium, the Gamle Aker kirke, built over an old silver mine, is an important historic landmark.Finn ut mer om Bislett

 Bygdøy is one of the most scenic landscapes in Oslo, with a rich cultural legacy and history.
 You’ll find here some of the best museums in Norway, including the Kon-Tiki Museum, with vessels and maps from the Kon-Tiki expedition; the Norwegian Museum of Cultural History; the Norwegian Maritime Museum and the ship Fram; and the Viking Ship Museum.
 Oslo’s best beaches are on the peninsula as well, including a popular nudist beach.
 Another attractions is the Oscarshall castle.Finn ut mer om Bygdøy